BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 The Provisioner has the following capabilities:

-* create a new customer (update the database)
+	* p-1: create a new customer (update the database)
-* create a new sun (issue keys for)
+	* p-2: create a new hosted instance of urbit (update the database, spin up AWS S3 resources)
-* create a new hosted instance of urbit (update the database, spin up AWS S3 resources)
+	* p-3: create a new urbit (issue keys for)
-* adjust CPU level and storage level of an urbit (update the database, spin down an AWS S3 instance, spin up a new one)
+	* p-4: adjust CPU level and storage level of an urbit (update the database, spin down an AWS S3 instance, spin up a new one)
-* move a hosted instance from one datacenter to another (freeze, checkpoint, shut down, spin down AWS S3 instance, spin up new one in other data facility, copy checkpoint file... and also update database)
+	* p-5: move a hosted instance from one datacenter to another (freeze, checkpoint, shut down, spin down AWS S3 instance, spin up new one in other data facility, copy checkpoint file... and also update database)
-* shut down a hosted instance of urbit (spin down an AWS S3 instance, update the database)
+	* p-6: shut down a hosted instance of urbit (spin down an AWS S3 instance, update the database)
-* consistency check (verify that the hosted instances in the database match the S3 resources ; we don't want to leak CPUs that we pay for!)
+	* p-7: consistency check (verify that the hosted instances in the database match the S3 resources ; we don't want to leak CPUs that we pay for!)

 The Biller is a headless app that has the following capabilities:

-* running once per day, identify any customers who are do to be billed
+	* b-1: running once per day, identify any customers who are do to be billed
-* charge their credit cards
+	* b-2: charge their credit cards
-* for customers with failing credit cards:
+	* b-3: for customers with failing credit cards:
 		  * send them an email
 		  * inject an in-urbit alert to their ship(s)
-* for customers who have failed credit card charges 10 days in a row:
+	* b-4: for customers who have failed credit card charges 10 days in a row:
 		  * send them an email
 		  * force their urbit to create a checkpoint
 		  * store that checkpoint elsewhere
 		  * spin down their AWS S3 hosting

 The Alerter injects alert messages into a customer's urbit.
 It is driven both autonomously and via the admin-facing web app.
 Alerts are